‘Stranger Things’ house for sale in Georgia - NewsBreak

 The house the Byers family used to call home in the fictional town of Hawkins, Indiana, is for sale and can be your real life new home in Georgia.
 The house is located at 149 Coastline Road in Fayetteville.

-The new listing was posted on the Facebook page Zillow Gone Wild .‘Shirley’s law’ passed, honors Mobile Co. woman who suffered elder abuse
+The new listing was posted on the Facebook page Zillow Gone Wild .Hallmark shooting Christmas movie in LaGrange

 According to Zillow , the Byers house is for sale for $300,000.
 It was listed for sale on Sept.
 19, 2022.
 As of the posting of this article, the Zillow listing has been visited 44,137 times.